WDCAG 2023: Planning for Resilience and Climate Change

 Those wishing to organize special sessions (papers or panel discussion) must contact conference organizers at firstname.lastname@example.org with an email attachment in MS-Word containing a session title and up to 250-word description.
 If the names of presenters or panelists are known, please also provide this information in a covering email.

 The deadline for registering special sessions is 27 January 2023.
+NOW CLOSED

 While we invite submissions from all areas of geographic scholarship, the theme of the meeting is Planning for Resilience and Climate Change.